• Skip to primary navigation

 Hide Search

-The Small Town Charms and Delicious Desserts of Chaclacayo and Chosica, Peru
+Day Trip from Lima: Small Town Charms Found in Chaclacayo and Chosica, Peru

 Located in the Lima Province, Chaclacayo and Chosica, Peru, are cute little towns to visit during a day trip.